surya-narayanan/surya-narayanan.github.io/art.md

 33. Darjeeling limited: Thought there were some moments of stillness that were unintentionally uncomfortable.
 The prequel had its moments of subtle tension, but a dragged ending if I remember correctly.
 The choice of music was highly regarded.
 34. La Strada: The movie is not about the protagonist's perspective, but the world around her.
 I found the role of the protagonist to be a fly on the wall.
 35. Mouchette: Very similar to La Strada, but a bit more involved.
+36. The red shoes: Another one similar in presentation to children of paradise.
+I really liked the performances, not a dull moment in the film.
+No villain, which I found nice.
+I thought the ending was weak but I personally dont like tragedies.
+Again, if there's no rabbit in the hat, you can't pull a rabbit out of the hat.

 Books